What is Botox®?

 Neuromodulators work by binding to acetylcholine vesicles in targeted muscles.
 There is no way to prevent the degradation of the product once it’s been injected.
 The body will naturally break it down over time.
 However, there may be some strategies that effectively slow the progress of facial aging.
 One of the most common approaches is to address the underlying conditions that contribute to cosmetic aging.
 Primarily, this is the deterioration of healthy collagen and elastin.
 In addition to using quality skincare products, you can support strong collagen and elastin by wearing SPF 30 sunscreen on a daily basis.

 Your aftercare practices can also help you get the most out of your Botox treatments.
 Here, it’s the avoidance of strenuous activities that may be most beneficial.
 When you flush too soon after receiving injectable treatment, the product may not absorb to the fullest extent, which could result in faster degradation.

 See more cases

 There is no real recovery period necessary after Botox, Dysport, Jeuveau™ or Xeomin.
 You can go home as soon as your injections are complete.
 You can even go to work the same day if you like and apply makeup immediately.

 You will be asked not to massage the exact area where you had your injections for the first day or two, and it is best not to lie down for a few hours.
 Facials or treatments where your head is in a cradle or in a prolonged dependent position should be avoided for one week.
 Yoga, pilates, or any type of strenuous exercise should also be avoided for 24-48 hours.

 As the treatment gradually wears off, wrinkle-producing muscle contractions will begin to recur.
-Some patients note a “facial training” effect in which they are less prone to wrinkle-causing facial movements such as furrowing their eyebrows, even after the drug wears off.
+Some patients note a “facial training” effect in which they are less prone to wrinkle-causing facial movements.
+This includes movements such as furrowing their eyebrows, even after the drug wears off.